Wambita/guesser2/README.md

 - **student/calculations/stddev.go:** Calculates the variance and standard deviation.

-- **student/calculations/linearRegression.go**: Performs linear regression to find the best-fit line and its parameters.

-- **student/calculations/pearsonsCorrelation.go**: Computes the Pearson correlation coefficient.

 - **student/calculations/range.go**: Uses regression and correlation to calculate the prediction range.

 - **student/calculations/predictNextValue.go**: Predicts the next value in the sequence using linear regression.